 Salmonella enterica was one of the bacteria found in the mice.
 It’s the leading cause of food poisoning outbreaks in the United States.
 Although this bacterium can cause a multitude of syndromes, it’s most commonly associated with typhoid or enterocolitis and diarrhea.

-The Centers for Disease Control and Prevention estimate there are approximately 1.2 million cases of salmonella each year in the United States, causing about 23,000 hospitalizations and 450 deaths.
+The estimate there are approximately 1.2 million cases of salmonella each year in the United States, causing about 23,000 hospitalizations and 450 deaths.
 Salmonella is traditionally transmitted via the fecal-oral route — mostly with food contaminated with animal feces.

 However, this study didn’t find a definitive link between mice carrying bacteria and humans contracting disease.